-- 1. Under the coordination of the Fondation Pain d'Espoir (FPDE) in accordance with Human Rights Council resolution number A/HRC/RES/5/1, establishing the Universal Periodic Review (UPR); the present coalition is constituted in order to present its written observations concerning on regarding the Republic of Haiti, for consideration by the UPR Working Group at its 40th session.
+- 1. Under the coordination of the Bread of Hope Foundation (BHF), in accordance with Human Rights Council resolution number A/HRC/RES/5/1, establishing the Universal Periodic Review (UPR); the present coalition is constituted in order to present its written observations concerning the Republic of Haiti, for consideration by the UPR Working Group at its 40th session.
 It is composed of the following organizations: - 2.
-Fondation Pain d'Espoir (FPDE), an organization whose the main goal is defending and promoting the rights of the child, whose mission is to contribute to the implementation of the rights of children in vulnerable situations through education and development in Haiti. - 3.
+Fondation Pain d'Espoir (FPDE), an organization that defends and promotes the rights of the child, whose mission is to contribute to the implementation of the rights of children in vulnerable situations through education and development in Haiti. - 3.
 Its objectives are to: - 1.
 Promote and protect the rights of children; - 2.
-Provide support and holistic care to children in vulnerable situations particularly in educational and pedagogical matters; - 3.
-Raise awareness of human rights culture among young people; - 4.
-Promote the participation and community involvement of children through leadership and human rights training programs in order to create a new generation of actors of change;; - 5.
-Strengthen children's skills through the development accessible, child-friendly knowledge; - 6.
-Engage in active advocacy, at the national and international levels, for the adoption of new laws and public policies that protecting children's rights in Haiti. - 4.
-Generation Justice (GENEJ), a non-profit human rights organization whose main objective is to contribute to the respect of children's rights in Haiti through the eradication of child slavery and the fight against child trafficking, and for the emancipation of new generations of leaders. - 5.
-Center d'Encadrement des Personnes à Besoins Spéciaux (CEPBS), a Haitian organization whose goal is to support, guide, and contribute to the integration of people with special needs, especially children, for the full enjoyment of their rights.
+Offer holistic support and care to vulnerable children in compromising educational and pedagogical matters; - 3.
+Sensitize young people to the culture of human rights; - 4.
+Promote the participation and community involvement of children through leadership and human rights training programs with the goal of creating a new generation of change; - 5.
+Strengthen children's skills through the development of knowledge that is crucial and adaptable to their lives; - 6.
+Engage in active advocacy, at the national and international levels, for the adoption of new laws and public policies that protect children's rights in Haiti. - 4.
+Generation Justice (GENEJ), a non-profit human rights organization whose main objective is to contribute to respecting Haitian children's rights by eradicating child slavery and fighting against child trafficking, for the emancipation of new generations of leaders. - 5.
+Center d'Encadrement des Personnes à Besoins Spéciaux (CEPBS), a Haitian organization whose goal is to support, guide, and contribute to the integration of people with special needs, specifically children.